anonik9900/ICOVERTER/README.md

 # ICOVERTER
-:music: Icoverter is a simple ico image converter.
+:octocat: Icoverter is a simple ico image converter.
 It will take any image file and convert it to ICON file.